 “Remnants of old and now mostly abandoned transhumant farms add a cultural aspect to the dramatic natural landscape that complements and adds human interest to the area.”

 Video: The Nærøyfjord is a UNESCO World Heritage Site

 The best ways to visit the fjords of Norway is on road and on foot.
-You will find suggestions in the list below.
-Road travel can be quite an adventure on its own, and you will still be able to cross a fjord on a ferry.
+Road travel can be quite an adventure on its own, and you are still able to cross a fjord on a ferry.
 Even though a large number of tunnels go right through the mountains, there are also several exciting mountain crossings open, particularly during the summer months.
-You don’t have to do it by car, there are bus services just about everywhere.
+You do not have to do it by car, there are bus services just about everywhere.

 Another very popular way of visiting Fjord Norway is on a cruise liner, or on the many regular ferries.
 Travelling by rail in the fjords is obviously not possible, with one great exception.
 The railway line between Oslo and Bergen is great, and the detour down the Flåm valley is a world-class destination.
 You can combine this track with a boat trip out the fjord, forming the Norway-in-a-Nutshell classic tour.
 (Read my description.)